 Two visa options are available to non-EU nationals: A Long-Stay Visa (Visado Nacionale) and a Residence Visa (Visado Residencia).
 For a simple explanation, a Long-Stay Visa is required for periods of stay beyond the 90 days granted by a tourist visa, with a limit of one year before renewal.
 A Residence Visa is for stays exceeding one year.

-How to Retire in Spain
+How to Retire in Spain: Visas and Residence Permits

-Golden Visa
+Spain Golden Visa

 The Golden Visa program is an immigrant investment program allowing non-EU nationals to gain a long-term renewable residence permit by making a financial investment in the Spanish economy.
-The Spanish Golden Visa application involves investing a minimum of €500,000 through investment options like real estate purchases, bank deposits, or starting a Spanish company that creates jobs for citizens.
+The application involves investing a minimum of €500,000 through investment options like real estate purchases, bank deposits, or starting a Spanish company that creates jobs for citizens.
 The visa is initially valid for two years and renewable continuously every three years.

 Find more details about the Spain Golden Visa in this article: Golden Visa Spain – The Ultimate Guide by Experts.

-Non-lucrative Visa
+Spain Non-lucrative Visa

 Also known as the Retirement Visa, the Spain Non-Lucrative Visa is designed for individuals with passive incomes, particularly senior citizens who receive social security payments or pensions.